Hierarchical Retrieval at Scale: Bridging Transparency and Efficiency: Inspecting the Tree

-To further inspect the learned structure in a human-understandable way, we resort to topic models for extracting and analyzing the distribution of topics and keywords of the contexts assigned to nodes across the tree.
-To better understand how \ourmodel{} organizes contexts, we present a visualization of the \ourmodel{} tree trained on \textsc{NQ}, highlighting the topics and keywords associated with several nodes (Figure~\ref{fig:tree-inspection}).
+\paragraph{Tree Congruence} We first examine whether \ourmodel{} learns representations that are congruent with its tree structure, despite being trained solely on query-context alignment labels.
+In \cref{fig:hierarchy_analysis}, we provide quantitative evidence that \ourmodel{} learns trees that exhibit semantic structure across modalities.
+For NQ, we study whether documents assigned to nearby nodes are more similar, on average, than documents assigned to different subtrees.
+We compute the cosine similarity between document embeddings (extracted with DistilBERT) grouped by the depth of their \emph{lowest common ancestor} (LCA), the deepest node in the tree that is an ancestor of both contexts.
+The hypothesis is that contexts routed to different nodes at earlier layers (i.e. with a shallow LCA closer to the root) should be thematically more distinct than those separated deeper in the tree.
+The strong positive correlation shows that documents sharing deeper (i.e. closer to the leaves) common ancestors are semantically more similar.
+For \textsc{ImageNet-1K}, we study whether images from the same class are routed similarly through the tree.
+Given the tree paths of the images, we compute the \emph{Normalized Mutual Information} (NMI) between their class distribution and their tree level assignments.
+NMI increases with level depth, indicating that class purity increases with depth and demonstrating progressively finer semantic separation.
+See Appendix~\ref{app:quant_metrics} for an extended analysis. \paragraph{Topics and Keywords Coherence} To further inspect the learned structure in a human-understandable way, we resort to topic models for extracting and analyzing the distribution of topics and keywords of the contexts assigned to nodes across the tree.
+We present a visualization of the \ourmodel{} tree trained on \textsc{NQ}, highlighting the topics and keywords associated with several nodes (Figure~\ref{fig:transparency}).
 For each node $t$, we collect all contexts assigned to the leaves of the subtree rooted at $t$ and extract topics and keywords using the method from \citet{kilgarriff2009simple}.
-A quick inspection of these keywords reveals the hierarchical structure reflects the semantic relationships of the contexts.
+A quick inspection of these keywords reveals that the learned hierarchy reflects the semantic relationships among contexts.
 For example, the node whose contexts are on the topic of \emph{media} (node 5) has child nodes focused on \emph{publishing} and \emph{TV}.
-Furthermore, the path from node 5 to node 54 illustrates a consistent refinement of topics and keywords, progressing from \emph{media} down to \emph{Television seasons}.
+Furthermore, the path from node 5 to node 54 illustrates a consistent refinement of topics and keywords, progressing from \emph{Media} down to \emph{Television seasons}.